LCZ-ctrl/Easy_Clock/README.md

 # Easy Clock

-An easy clock program developed in C++ using Visual Studio 2022
+An Easy clock program developed in C++ using Visual Studio 2022
 External library used: Raylib

 ### Features